 If you are after a bouncy, comfortable running experience and don't mind a bit looseness around the heels, you'll be well off wearing the Asics Novablast for your runs.

-• Read the full ASICS Novablast review here
+• Read our full ASICS Novablast review here

 Not all of the best running shoes are performance trainers.
 Sometimes, all you need is a pair of cushioned running trainers that won't torture your feet when you finally decide to go for a run once again after having three months off exercising.
 And if you are one of those recreational runners – no shame in that – the Saucony Ride 13 will be right up in your street.